vdiflorio/nextgenpb_tutorial/docs/files/parameter.md

 ### Manual Bounding Box (for `mesh_shape = 2`)

-If you want full control over the mesh boundaries, define them explicitly:
+If you want full control over the mesh boundaries, define them explicitly.
+For example:

 ```bash
 x1 = -16